lovhag/atlas/README.md

 ## Evaluate Atlas out-of-the-box on ParaRel

 Atlas has been pretrained on the MLM task, so it should logically not need to be tuned to the MASK format of ParaRel.
-We investigate this hypothesis by evaluating Atlas out-of-the-box on ParaRel with `alvis_scripts/eval_without_tuning.sh`.
+Thus, we should be able to evaluate Atlas out-of-the-box on ParaRel.
 This means that we can evaluate Atlas on all 30 ParaRel relations (we skip P37 which is not a N-1 relation).

-However, after an initial evaluation on P138, it is quite evident that zero-shot Atlas performs very poorly.
-This is due to the constrained decoding.
-Should implement a likelihood-based answer generation instead.
+However, the decoding of Atlas' predictions must be in the correct format for the model.
+Otherwise, it would be necessary to fine-tune the model to the format.
+The generations of Atlas look as follows `[0, 32099, 3, ...]`, so the constrained decoding (`prefix_allowed_tokens_fn`) must follow this format.

+The current results for Atlas with retrieval can be found under `pararel-eval-zero-shot-base` and `hyperparam-tuned`.
+The current baseline results can be found under `pararel-eval-baseline-closed-book` and `hyperparam-tuned-closed-book`.